 7. How would you introduce my (insert formality here)?

 This question allows you to evaluate how skilled the Master of Ceremonies is, as well as their preferred speaking style.
 Pick any formality you like: Grand Entrance, Toast, Cake Cutting, Father/Daughter Dance, etc. This is your chance to audition and compare your prospective DJ candidates against each other.
 I highly recommend this question to every couple.

 8. What do you do to motivate the crowd if nobody is dancing?

 If dancing is a huge priority for you, this is a great question to ask as different wedding DJs handle this situation differently.
 Will they use the microphone to try to lift the energy level?
 Will they play a popular participation dance song?
-Or do they have another method or philosophic viewpoint on the situation?
-Ask your DJ what they would do, and determine if that the way you would like it handled for your event.
+Or do they have another method or viewpoint for the situation?
+Ask your DJ what they would do, and determine if that is the way you would like it handled for your event.

 9. Will we meet again before the wedding?

 The answer should be yes, and if not, this should raise concern.
 Whether that meeting is in-person or virtually over video conferencing, the wedding DJ should be able to layout their full planning process, as well as when each phase of the planning process will take place.
 Don’t risk the chance of a DJ who claims they just need you to submit some online forms and they can show up at your wedding and be rock it.
 These also tend to be the wedding DJs that magically disappear right before wedding day.

 10. How much time will you need for setup and breakdown on the day of the event?